- Home: Deaf and Hard of Hearing

-The Utah State Division of Services to the Deaf and Hard of Hearing is housed in a 32,000 sq. ft. facility named the Sanderson Community Center of the Deaf and Hard of Hearing.
+The Utah Division of Services of the Deaf and Hard of Hearing is housed in a 32,000 sq. ft. facility named the Sanderson Community Center of the Deaf and Hard of Hearing.
 Built in 1992, and expanded in 2001, it remains one of the largest state-funded facilities in the nation.
 Named in 2003 after a locally and nationally known leader of the Deaf community, Robert G. “Sandie” Sanderson, Ph.D., the facility attracts attention and visitors from across the nation.
 The facility boasts a full-size gymnasium, kitchen fit for cooking classes, lecture hall, meeting rooms, office space, as well as interpreter certification and assistive technology demonstration labs.

 Sanderson Center Timeline

 - 1990's "A New Place of Our Own" History Panel

 Dr. Robert G. Sanderson explaining the creation of the Sanderson Center (in ASL and subtitles)